United States Conference of Mayors: Standing committees

-The organizations members serve on the Conference's standing committee which recommend policies for the general body to evaluate for endorsement at the summer meetings.
-The endorsed policies are delivered to the United States President and United States Congress.
-The Conference supports initiatives such as handgun regulation, recycling, defense funding and global warming.
+The organization's members serve on the conference's standing committee which recommend policies for the general body to evaluate for endorsement at the summer meetings.
+The endorsed policies are delivered to the United States president and United States Congress.
+The conference supports initiatives such as handgun regulation, recycling, defense funding and global warming.
 Although the organization is domestic, its reach is international.
 It partakes in missions to worldwide locations.
 When the internet blossomed and President Bill Clinton made plans for an unregulated and untaxed electronic marketplace, state and local officials objected.
-Their voice was represented by the Conference.
-Mayors may also serve on one or more of the Conference's standing committees: Children, Health, and Human Services; Community Development and Housing; Criminal and Social Justice; Energy; Environment; International Affairs; Jobs, Education and the Workforce; Metro Economies; Technology and Innovation; Tourism, Arts, Parks, Entertainment and Sports; and Transportation.
+Their voice was represented by the conference.
+Mayors may also serve on one or more of the conference's standing committees: Children, Health, and Human Services; Community Development and Housing; Criminal and Social Justice; Energy; Environment; International Affairs; Jobs, Education and the Workforce; Metro Economies; Technology and Innovation; Tourism, Arts, Parks, Entertainment and Sports; and Transportation.

 Presidents

 The president, vice president, and second vice president are chosen by a vote among delegates at the annual meeting.
 Mayors who wish to run for any of the positions must write a formal letter to the Nominating Committee, who will submit a report to be voted on at the annual meeting.
 Typically, at least one of the three mayors must be a member of the minority party.